ESU offers a number of ways for recruiters, employers, and related organizations to get involved.

 - What are your recruitment policies and procedures?

-The Career Development Center will assist you in any way we can connect your organization with the best candidates.
-The Career Development Center operates under the ethical standards of professional conduct set forth by the National Association of Colleges and Employers (NACE).
+The Center of Career and Workforce Development will assist you in any way we can connect your organization with the best candidates.
+The Center of Career and Workfroce Development operates under the ethical standards of professional conduct set forth by the National Association of Colleges and Employers (NACE).
 All employers and third-party recruiting organizations that recruit East Stroudsburg University students and recent alumni are expected to follow the NACE Principles for Professional Practice.
 Any organizations that violate these principles and/or the guidelines to follow may have their recruiting privileges revoked.

 To be eligible, you must have an email account (Not Gmail, Hotmail, Outlook, Yahoo, AOL, or other general domain names), provide an active organization website that matches the domain name of your organization (Not Facebook, Instagram, LinkedIn address sites, provide contacts’ full name with contact information, a physical company address and phone number, detail information in your job description (task/duties and responsibilities) or a link (URL) to your open position(s), obey EEOC and the Department of Labor Laws.